South Korean Women Win Thriller In Curling, Putting 'Garlic' Gold In Reach

 "In the round robins, it was a bit pressure because we were not used to play games with big crowd," the skip — who has adopted the moniker "Yogurt" — said afterward, according to Reuters.

-The women all hail from a town of some 53,000 people, about half of whom are farmers.
+The women all hail from a rural area of some 53,000 people, about half of whom are farmers.
 They've taken some extra measures to stay focused on such a big stage, limiting their TV time and voluntarily turning in their phones.
 Despite the fact the Games have been hosted relatively close to home, the team didn't exactly enjoy a homesheet advantage: They had only a little over a week to practice at the Gangneung Curling Center.

 "But as the games went on," "Yogurt" Kim added, "we could enjoy it and the crowd seemed to come here after studying rules, so that was helpful for us.
 With this huge support, I thought there's nothing we can't do."